Cuban medical internationalism: Missions abroad

 A 2007 academic study on Cuban internationalism surveyed the history of the program, noting its broad sweep: "Since the early 1960s, 28,422 Cuban health workers have worked in 37 Latin American countries, 31,181 in 33 African countries, and 7,986 in 24 Asian countries.
 Throughout a period of four decades, Cuba sent 67,000 health workers to structural cooperation programs, usually for at least two years, in 94 countries ... an average of 3,350 health workers working abroad every year between 1960 and 2000".
 In November 2019, the United Nations estimated that there were around 30,000 Cuban doctors active in 67 countries.
 Since 1963, more than 600,000 Cuban health workers have provided medical services in more than 160 countries.
 In 2020, Cuban doctors were active in over 60 countries.

 The term "disaster tourism" arose in response to a growing number of large-scale natural disasters.
 The phrase refers to individuals, governments and organisations who travel to a disaster area with the primary goal of having an "experience" rather than providing meaningful aid.
-Such aid is often short-lived, and may even get in the way of more serious rescue efforts.
-Cuban medical internationalism represents a polar opposite to this disaster tourism mentality, with a focus on large-scale, sustained aid targeting the most marginalised and under-served populations across the globe.
+Such aid is often short-lived and may even get in the way of more serious rescue efforts.
+Cuban medical internationalism represents a polar opposite to this disaster tourism mentality, with a focus on large-scale, sustained aid targeting the most marginalised and underserved populations across the globe.

 Anti-colonialism

 A Cuban doctor in Guinea-Bissau in 1974.

 In 1960, Cuba sent an emergency brigade to Chile to assist the recovery from the Valdivia earthquake.
 The program was officially initiated in 1963 as part of Cuba's foreign policy of supporting anti-colonial struggles.
-It began when Cuba sent a small medical brigade to Algeria, which suffered from the mass withdrawal of French medical personnel during the Algerian War of Independence Some wounded soldiers and war orphans were also transported back to Cuba for treatment.
+It began when Cuba sent a small medical brigade to Algeria, which suffered from the mass withdrawal of French medical personnel during the Algerian War of Independence.
+Some wounded soldiers and war orphans were also transported back to Cuba for treatment.
 Cuba was able to put this program in place despite half the country's 6,000 doctors fleeing after the Cuban revolution.
 Between 1966 and 1974, Cuban doctors worked alongside Cuban artillery in Guinea-Bissau during its war of independence against Portugal.
 Cuba's largest foreign campaign was in Angola where, in 1977, two years after the campaign's commencement, only one Angolan province out of sixteen was without Cuban health technicians.
 After 1979, Cuba also developed a strong relationship with Nicaragua.